Medicare Advantage Plans in Maryland

 A Part C plan is a great alternative to Original Medicare and typically covers at least what Original Medicare does, plus some great extras.
 Most plans have prescription drug coverage embedded into the plan, so you don’t have to spend any more on a separate drug plan, and you simply carry around one insurance card rather than two or three.

 The system they came up with is actually quite brilliant.
 Normally, the Government would be on the hook for 80% of your medical bills, which can be pretty overwhelming for an underfunded social program like Medicare.
-So they decided to incentivize you to get off of Original Medicare and move the responsibility over to a healthcare company.
-The incentive comes in the form of lower monthly out-of-pocket premiums, more benefits and a more streamlined way of getting your insurance.
+So they decided to incentivize seniors to get off of Original Medicare and move the responsibility over to a privatized healthcare company.
+The incentive for seniors comes in the form of lower monthly out-of-pocket premiums, more benefits and a more streamlined way of getting your insurance.

 The Government was able to shift the financial responsibility of paying for your healthcare coverage (the 80%) by offering healthcare companies approximately $1,000 per month for every Medicare recipient that elects to have their Medicare insurance provided by a healthcare company rather than the US Government.

 Of course, the healthcare companies can manage $12,000 per year on your behalf much better than the federal government, and they do quite a good job at it.
-These plans often have many features and benefits that you’d never find over at Original Medicare.
+These plans often have many features and benefits that Original Medicare does not.

-Just some of the benefits you’ll find inside of a Medicare Advantage Part C Plan might be:
+Just some of the benefits you might find inside of a Medicare Advantage Part C Plan:

 - Free Gym membership through Silver Sneakers or Silver & Fit